gaurav1780/comp125_s2_2018/_collections/_01-introduction/02-pen-and-paper-methodology.md

 ---
-title: Pen and Paper methodology
+title: "Pen and paper methodology"
 ---
 # Pen and paper methodology